Nonprofit worker researching emergency funding options on a laptop at a community office

 Quick Answer

 Emergency funding nonprofit workers can access includes Employee Assistance Programs (EAPs), sector-specific hardship grants, credit union emergency loans, and federal programs like LIHEAP — many available within 24–72 hours.
-As of July 2025, most nonprofit employees remain unaware of at least 4–6 funded programs their employer or professional association already administers on their behalf.
+Most nonprofit employees remain unaware of at least 4–6 funded programs their employer or professional association already administers on their behalf.

 What Are Employee Assistance Programs and How Do Nonprofit Workers Access Them?

-Employee Assistance Programs (EAPs) are employer-sponsored benefit packages that frequently include emergency cash grants, short-term loans, and financial counseling — completely separate from a worker’s paycheck or credit score.
+Employee Assistance Programs (EAPs) are employer-sponsored benefit packages that frequently include emergency cash grants, short-term loans, and financial counseling, all completely separate from a worker’s paycheck or credit score.
 Most nonprofit employers contract with third-party EAP providers such as Lyra Health, Cigna, or ComPsych, all of which bundle financial emergency services alongside mental health benefits.

-The problem is visibility.
+Visibility is the core problem.
 A Society for Human Resource Management (SHRM) report on EAP utilization found that fewer than 6% of eligible employees use EAP financial services in any given year.
 Nonprofit workers, who often lack a dedicated HR department, are less likely to be informed during onboarding.

 To access EAP emergency funds, workers should contact their benefits administrator or check their paystub portal for an EAP phone number.
 Most programs allow up to 6 free sessions with a financial counselor and can connect workers to emergency hardship funds within 48 hours.